yoinknow/Documentation/yoink/streamer-verification.md

 - Enhanced earnings transparency unlocked
 - Full trading history becomes visible
 - **All historical stream fees** are instantly available for withdrawal

-## 🚨 Important Guidelines

-{% hint style="warning" %}
-**Verification Requirements:**

-**Before Submitting:**
-- ✅ You must be **actively streaming** when providing proof
-- ✅ Stream must be **publicly accessible** (not subscriber-only)
-- ✅ Audio and video quality must be **clear enough** for verification
-- ✅ You must **own the Twitch account** you're claiming

-**During Verification:**
-- ✅ Show proof **exactly at the timestamp** you specified
-- ✅ Keep both wallet address and username **visible simultaneously**
-- ✅ Speak clearly when stating your information
-- ✅ Don't edit or modify the stream during verification period

-**What Disqualifies:**
-- ❌ Claiming someone else's Twitch account
-- ❌ Using fake or edited proofs
-- ❌ Providing incorrect wallet addresses
-- ❌ Missing the specified timestamp
-- ❌ Poor quality audio/video that can't be verified
-{% endhint %}

-## 🛠️ Troubleshooting

-### Common Issues

-**"Stream Link Invalid"**
-- Verify your Twitch URL format is correct
-- Ensure your stream is currently live
-- Check that your channel is publicly accessible

-**"Timestamp Not Found"**
-- Make sure you showed proof at the exact time specified
-- Provide a buffer (show proof for 30+ seconds)
-- Double-check your timestamp format

-**"Verification Rejected"**
-- Review the rejection reason in your notification
-- Ensure all requirements were met during stream
-- Resubmit with clearer proof if needed

-**"Wallet Address Mismatch"**
-- Confirm you're using the same wallet that submitted the request
-- Don't switch wallets between submission and verification
-- Contact support if you need to update wallet address

-### Getting Help

-If you encounter issues:
-1. Check our [FAQ](../support/faq.md) for quick solutions
-2. Join [Discord](../support/socials.md) for community support
-3. Contact [support](../support/contact.md) for verification help

----

-**Ready to verify?** Make sure you're streaming live, then find the "Link as Streamer" button on your profile!

-**Questions about the process?** Check out [Streamer Profiles](streamer-profiles.md) to understand verified vs unverified profiles